Your search did not match any results.

 Oracle’s converged database enables you to have a single database engine for all of the functionality in your applications.
 With Oracle, you can use JSON, Spatial, XML, Graph, Machine Learning, Text, Time Series, ROLAP, streaming/event queues, LOBs, and external files all within a single platform.
 As compared to a solution based on separate single-purpose databases, Oracle’s converged architecture is superior in many ways:

-All licensed users of Oracle Database EE under Premier or Extended Support, Oracle Database SE2, and Oracle Database Cloud Service (all editions) are now licensed to use the features of Oracle Advanced Analytics (OAA) and Oracle Spatial and Graph (OSG).
+All licensed users of Oracle Database EE and Oracle Database SE2 with active support contracts and Oracle Database Cloud Service (all editions) with active subscriptions are now licensed to use the features of Oracle Advanced Analytics (OAA) and Oracle Spatial and Graph (OSG).
 In fact, OAA and OSG are no longer options of Oracle Database.
 All of the functionality of these options are now features associated with the Oracle Database license.
 Please note that support for Oracle Database SE2 and certain Cloud deployments will depend upon a forthcoming update.

 All features are included to the extent that the underlying database supports them.
 For example, Oracle Database SE2 does not support parallel operations, so Machine Learning, Graph or Spatial features will execute serially on SE2.
 With respect to components, those that required a separate installation previously, e.g., Oracle R Enterprise, Spatial Studio, Property Graph In- Memory Anaytics (PGX), and the coming soon Oracle Machine Learning for Python, will still require separate installation.
 There may be packaging/installation changes in the future, but these are not related to licensing changes.
 Details are available in the Database Licensing Information User Manual.
 Please note that support for Oracle Database SE2 and certain Cloud deployments will depend upon a forthcoming update.